Background Tasks

 notify(...)Sends an object of type T from the background thread to the main thread

-should_stop()Returns true if the background thread should stop (meaning that the main thread requested the background thread to stop) or false otherwise.
-This method also handle Pause and Resume requests (meaning that if the main thread has requested a pause this method will wait until the main thread will request a resume or will request a stop of the background thread)
+should_stop()Returns true if the background thread should stop (the main thread requested a stop), or false otherwise.
+This method also handles Pause and Resume: if the main thread requested a pause, it blocks until the main thread requests resume or stop.

 Events